-- Hypertension is defined as average SBP and/or diastolic BP (DBP) that is ≥95th percentile for gender, age, and height on ≥3 occasions. - Prehypertension in children is defined as average SBP or DBP levels that are ≥90th percentile but <95th percentile. - As with adults, adolescents with BP levels ≥120/80 mm Hg should be considered prehypertensive - A patient with BP levels >95th percentile in a physician's office or clinic, who is normotensive outside a clinical setting, has "white-coat hypertension."
+- Hypertension is defined as average SBP and/or DBP that is greater than or equal to the 95th percentile for sex, age, and height on three or more occasions. - Prehypertension in children is defined as average SBP or DBP levels that are greater than or equal to the 90th percentile, but less than the 95th percentile. - As with adults, adolescents with BP levels greater than or equal to 120/80 mmHg should be considered prehypertensive. - A patient with BP levels above the 95th percentile in a physician's office or clinic, who is normotensive outside a clinical setting, has white-coat hypertension.

 Ambulatory BP monitoring (ABPM) is usually required to make this diagnosis.

 The definition of hypertension in children and adolescents is based on the normative distribution of BP in healthy children.
-Normal BP is defined as SBP and DBP that are <90th percentile for gender, age, and height.
-Hypertension is defined as average SBP or DBP that is ≥95th percentile for gender, age, and height on at least 3 separate occasions.
-Average SBP or DBP levels that are ≥90th percentile but <95th percentile had been designated as "high normal" and were considered to be an indication of heightened risk for developing hypertension.
-This designation is consistent with the description of prehypertension in adults.
-The JNC 7 committee now defines prehypertension as a BP level that is ≥120/80 mm Hg and recommends the application of preventive healthrelated behaviors, or therapeutic lifestyle changes, for individuals having SBP levels that exceed 120 mm Hg.2 It is now recommended that, as with adults, children and adolescents with BP levels ≥120/80 mm Hg but <95th percentile should be considered prehypertensive.
+Normal BP is defined as SBP and DBP that is less than the 90th percentile for sex, age, and height.
+Hypertension is defined as average SBP or DBP that is greater than or equal to the 95th percentile for sex, age, and height on at least three separate occasions.
+Average SBP or DBP levels that are greater than or equal to the 90th percentile, but less than the 95th percentile, had been designated as "high normal" and were considered to be an indication of heightened risk for developing hypertension.
+This designation is consistent with the description of "prehypertension" in adults.
+The INC 7 Committee now defines prehypertension as a BP level that is equal to or greater than 120/80 mmHg and recommends the application of preventive health-related behaviors, or therapeutic lifestyle changes, for individuals having SBP levels that exceed 120 mmHg.2 It is now recommended that, as with adults, children and adolescents with BP levels at 120/80 mmHg or above, but less than the 95th percentile, should be considered prehypertensive.

-The term white-coat hypertension defines a clinical condition in which the patient has BP levels that are >95th percentile when measured in a physician's office or clinic, whereas the patient's average BP is <90th percentile outside of a clinical setting.
+The term white-coat hypertension defines a clinical condition in which the patient has BP levels that are above the 95th percentile when measured in a physician's office or clinic, whereas the patient's average BP is below the 90th percentile outside of a clinical setting.